 Start and End Times

-Tournaments may start as early as 1:00 PM on Friday and the finals, in most cases, will not begin any later than 5:00 PM on Sunday.
-Nashville events may begin as early as 8:00 AM on Friday.
-As each event is different and is bound by the ice available, please check with our office for event specific details with regard to start and end times.
+Tournaments may start as early as 8:00 AM on Friday but typically begin after noon.
+The finals, in most cases, will not begin later than 6:00 PM on Sunday.
+Nashville events usually begin as early as 8:00 AM on Friday.
+As each event is different and is bound by the ice available, please check the information link on the event you’re interested in for event specific details with regard to start times.

 For events beginning on Saturday (MLK and President’s Day weekends), our usual plan is to complete your round robin by Sunday afternoon with the consolation games and semi-finals on Sunday (ice permitting).
 Monday is generally reserved for finals and sometimes consolation games.
 If you have requested a scheduling consideration that doesn’t fit within the previous scheduling description like attending an NHL game on Saturday night, your team will likely be asked to play the game to be played at that time on Friday.
 See the schedule section below for an explanation of special considerations.